 To keep it relevant, I clean things out once a month during my monthly reset.

-Since then I’ve realized that it makes more sense to map out the workflows in Asana and store any loose files in a separate folder made just for that particular service.
+Since then I’ve realized that it makes more sense to map out the workflows in Notion and store any loose files in a separate folder made just for that particular service.

 The beauty of creating a signature method and downsizing to just two services is that it’s so easy to manage.
 Fewer systems, fewer files, less clutter, fewer things to keep track of.